vivaria/edisonrul.ing/docs/source/cards/o/ojama-knight.md

 ### Card Rulings

-●You can use Ojama Tokens as Fusion Material Monsters when you Summon this card.
+*   You can use Ojama Tokens as Fusion Material Monsters when you Summon this card.
-●If Ojama Knight is destroyed while Centrifugal Field is in play, you can't Special Summon any monsters.
+*   If Ojama Knight is destroyed while Centrifugal Field is in play, you can't Special Summon any monsters.